steve12345585/SnipeOffice/odk/README.md

 # Office Development Kit (odk)

-Office development kit (`odk`) - implements the first step on the way to the LibreOffice SDK tarball.
+Office development kit (`odk`) - implements the first step on the way to the SnipeOffice SDK tarball.

 Part of the SDK; to build you need to add `--enable-odk`.